With composite veneers, you will most likely not have to make that many visits to the dentist, sometimes as few as one visit is necessary.

 Pretty much everyone wants a beautiful, broad smile with straight, symmetrical teeth.
 Most people live under the assumption that wearing braces is the only way to make this happen.
-However, depending on what your specific condition is, there are other methods and ways to go about straightening your teeth.

 If there is only limited overcrowding and due to this your teeth are only slightly crooked then there is a large possibility that you just need to make use of retainers for a while.